OpenBookStore/openbookstore/README.md

 In development.
 Starts being testable.

+Command line interface and web UI to search for books, add them to your stock, sell, see the history, etc.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**